 Review of our farm from Peter:

-Tymen was with us for a month, and then returned before heading back home for another week.
+Tymen was with us for a month, and then returned for another week before heading back home to Holland.
 He is from the Netherlands, and I agreed to host a second WWOOFer (overlapping with Jacob) because he wanted to do outdoor heavy labor.
 And boy did he!
 He helped us with so much fence and tree removal.
 He was also Hannah's first crush -- she was absolutely addicted to Tymen.
 He spoke incredible English, and we really hope he'll get to visit us again someday.

 Review of our farm from Tymen: